This is the multi-page printable view of this section.

 Examples for using the OpenText Analytics Database MCP server with curl for testing and automation.

 This page provides curl examples for testing and automating interactions with the OpenText™ Analytics Database MCP server.
+This is provided as a developer guide for interacting with the APIs.

 Using the MCP server with curl